Best Checklist Apps to Save Important Lists in 2026

 Auto-scheduling is the premium feature that sets Sorted apart.
 Tell the app when you're free and what needs doing, and it arranges your tasks into your available time.
 This addresses a common checklist problem: you have twenty items but only three hours.
 Sorted helps you see what fits today versus what should move to tomorrow.

-Pricing: Free version with limitations.
-Premium subscription around $15 annually unlocks auto-scheduling, unlimited tasks, and full features.
+Free version with limitations.
+Premium subscription around $15/year unlocks auto-scheduling, unlimited tasks, and full features.
+The free tier is usable but constrained.

 Best for Calendar Integration: Any.do